Yuvii2102/Core-Java-Projects/README.md

 The purpose of OOP is to improve code readability and reusability.
 Data is accessed and controlled.
 Code is modified and maintained.
 All this is easier with object-oriented programming.

-The four pillars of OOP are
+- The four pillars of OOP are:

   a) inheritance

   b) polymorphism

   c) encapsulation

-d) abstraction.
+  d) abstraction

-A class stands at the heart of OOP.
+- A class stands at the heart of OOP.
 It is a blueprint of an object, and an object is an instance or a copy of a class.
 An object is also a runtime entity with an identity, state, and behavior - all described by methods    and variables.
 It is initialized using the `new` keyword.

 ### Inheritance

-Inheritance is an OOPS concept where one class acquires the properties and methods of another class
+- Inheritance is an OOPS concept where one class acquires the properties and methods of another class

-Single
+i]   Single
-multi-level/chained
+ii]  Multi-level/chained
-hierarchical
+iii] Hierarchical
-hybrid (mix of first 3) inheritance.
+iv] Hybrid (mix of first 3) inheritance.

-Class can access properties of another class.
+- Class can access properties of another class.
 First class is called parent-/base-/superclass, second is called child-/derived-/subclass.
 Implemented using `extends` keyword.
 Multiple inheritance not supported.
 <br/>

 <img width="640" height="152" alt="Inheritance" src="https://github.com/user-attachments/assets/e886901b-fb82-47a6-bc7a-7e96a7b3938a" />